 iPhone 13 Cameras

 Apple didn't change much about the rear wide-angle camera — it uses the same f/1.6 aperture and 12MP sensor.
-The new wide lens has sensor-shift optical image stabilization thanks to the new diagonal camera position.
+Thanks to the new diagonal camera position, the new wide lens has sensor-shift optical image stabilization.
 However, Apple says it captures 47% more light than before.

 New Camera Features